Frequently Asked Questions

 How many clients do you have at any given time?

-I try to limit my caseload to about ten active clients at any given time.
+I try to limit my caseload to about ten to fifteen active clients at any given time.

 What should I do if your website says you are not accepting new clients?